 Board certified or eligible in AP or AP/CP.

-The appointment is for one year and the stipend is based upon the applicant's level of postgraduate training.
+The appointment is for one year and the stipend is based upon an F-5 level.